-Using a Hole Punch provides huge proprioceptive input to little hands, which is such a good way to “wake up” hands before a writing activity.
+Using a Hole Punch (affiliate link) provides huge proprioceptive input to little hands, which is such a good way to “wake up” hands before a writing activity.
 This input through the hands offers heavy work input that can “wake up” the hands.
 The great thing about proprioception tasks like this one is that heavy work can also be used to “calm down” the nervous system.

 Similarly, we used scissors to cut real leaves along lines and develop fine motor skills, scissor skills, and eye-hand coordination, which also offered sensory motor feedback through the hands.

 Combine math, handwriting, and literacy by counting out numbers on the leaves, writing numbers on paper, and creating sentences based on the numbers.
 You can also tally number of the different colored leaves and write down the results on paper.